My daughter Kadie was struggling to talk. Here’s the story of our journey, some speech and language tips, and how I helped my daughter find her voice:

 #9.
 Get everyone involved

-Find a good support network at home especially between friends, family and even their creche/Montessori.
+Find a good support network at home especially between friends, family and also your child’s creche/Montessori.
 Let everyone know what’s happening and get them on board.
-Even older siblings, who are older only by a year.
+Even older siblings, who themselves are quite young.
 Their input will all help in different ways.

 #10.
 Go to the library together or invest in some big and bright picture books